LegendaryOctoSniffle/Printer/meeting-04/README.md

 # Meeting 04 - Saturday, August 4th.
 1PM-4PM.
-University of Washington Campus (room TBD)
+Radius Apartments (Mike's building) __[rooftop common area](http://www.radiusslu.com/gallery/level-eight-amenities/)__: 400 Boren Ave N, Seattle WA 98109

 In this (final) meeting, we will complete the *electrical* components of our printer.
 We're likely to use up all three hours calibrating our printers.